INNOVATORS VS COVID 19

-We talked to Deanna Visperas, CEO and Founder of GoVirtuals by DSV Digital Management Corporation about how they provide creative and coherent marketing strategies that will help their clients reach their marketing goals on time and provide high-standard quality service and here is what he said about it.
+Deanna Visperas, CEO and Founder of GoVirtuals by DSV Digital Management Corporation tells us how they provide creative and coherent marketing strategies.

 First of all, how are you and your family doing in these COVID-19 times?

 Deanna Visperas: Thank you for asking.
 Currently, I’m here in the United States, and everything’s fine so far.
 About my family back in the Philippines, they are also doing great though their outdoor activities are limited.

 Tell us about you, your career, how you founded DSV Digital Management Corporation.

 Deanna Visperas: I am a 100% Filipino.
 I’m the founder and CEO of DSV Digital Management Corporation and its entities, GoVirtuals and LeadIncrease.
 DSV Digital is committed to providing the most appropriate resolution for all digital needs.

 GoVirtuals, on the other hand, is a Filipino Virtual Assistant services company based out of the Philippines.
 We help startups, small and medium-scale businesses by completing their non-essential and essential tasks from simple email marketing to complicated web designing and development.